-WHY: Our washer and dryer lint is a source of pollutants into water bodies.
+WHY: Greywater is a source of pollutants into water bodies.

-HOW: Laundry textile waste (lint) is a resource that will contribute to generating jobs and ocean cleanup while producing valuable products and multiple revenue streams.
+HOW: Laundry textile waste (lint) is a resource that will contribute to generating jobs and ocean restoration while producing valuable products and multiple revenue streams.

 WHAT: PTSECLS, a new venture that works jointly with governments, brand and industry programs to design and implement a closed-loop, lint recovery and re-utilization system.

 When we wash our clothing, most lint ends up in the sewage through the water discharge.
-Scientists report that household washing machines seem to be a major source of recently termed “plastic smog,” microplastic pollution detected on ocean shorelines worldwide.
+Scientists have confirmed that household washing machines are a significant source of recently termed “plastic smog,” microplastic pollution detected on ocean shorelines worldwide.
 On average, hundreds of thousands of microplastic fibres -such as bits of polyester and acrylic smaller than the head of a pin- can be discarded by one single synthetic item during one wash.

-Natural and synthetic microfibres from scrubbers and scrubbing dish clothes in cleaning brands such as 3M’s Scotchbrite reach waterways and waterbodies from kitchen and bathroom sinks, toilet bowls and shower drains bypassing filters in washing machines.
+Natural and synthetic microfibres from scrubbers and scrubbing dishcloths in cleaning brands such as 3M’s Scotchbrite reach waterways and waterbodies from kitchen and bathroom sinks, toilet bowls and shower drains bypassing filters in washing machines.